Counselling Hypnotherapy Training Diploma (Complete)

 - Basic concepts of ethics, values, and self-awareness.

-- Examining the helping relationship and considering the core conditions necessary for counseling to be effective.
+- Examining the helping relationship and considering the core conditions necessary for counselling to be effective.

 - Active listening skills.